 Create’s projects are part of Becontree Forever, a programme led by the London Borough of Barking and Dagenham to celebrate the estate’s groundbreaking and radical beginnings and reimagine its future.

 Many of the works question and broaden the idea of the history and stories of Becontree, testing, questioning, and punctuating its official narrative to include diverse voices that speak to, and of, a broader range of residents, resonating with how many other urban areas and communities in the UK have changed over the past 100 years.
-Becontree’s first row of houses were completed in November 1921.
+Becontree’s first row of houses was completed in November 1921.
 It is now home to over 75,000 residents and embodies the radical early twentieth-century commitment to public housing.
 As with many areas across Britain, it has experienced 100 years of social, economic and political challenges.

-UK-based artists STUDIO MORISON will unveil a new suite of Becontree-specific street furniture, made with upcycled rubble from the estate and designed to encourage and suggest places to socialise in new ways.
-British-Nigerian designer Yinka Ilori MBE will give an out-of-use play area in Parsloes Park a new lease of life, creating colourful play equipment that emphasizes accessibility, collaborative play, and harmony with the park’s ecology.
+UK-based artists STUDIO MORISON has unveiled a new suite of Becontree-specific street furniture, made with upcycled rubble from the estate and designed to encourage and suggest places to socialise in new ways.
+For The Flamboyance of Flamingos, British-Nigerian designer Yinka Ilori MBE transformed an out-of-use play area in Parsloes Park on the BecontreeEstate, into a rich colour-scape of new and revitalised play equipment and a refurbished basketball court.
 Squaring the Corners, a project by nimtim architects and artist Katie Schwab, commissioned in partnership with RIBA, reimagines Becontree’s neglected corner plots – found at the end of terraced houses across the estate – as new civic squares.

-British painter Joy Labinjo who grew up partly in Dagenham will create a new permanent mural in Becontree.
-A major new project by the artist Verity-Jane Keefe, who has been working on the estate for over 10 years, will create an ambitious multi-disciplinary artwork that will be collected as part of Becontree’s archive.
-Keefe’s unique project includes year-long activity including meetings of the Becontree group, an online viewing platform, LT TV, walks, talks and online reading group meetings as well as an exhibition at RIBA London and across Becontree’s public realm.
+British painter Joy Labinjo, who grew up partly in Dagenham, has created a new permanent mural at Dagenham Heathway, Birthday Party on the Green.
+A major new project by the artist Verity-Jane Keefe, who has been working on the estate for over 10 years, and has produced an ambitious multi-disciplinary artwork that will form part of Becontree’s archive.
+Keefe’s unique project has seen a year-long undertaking that has included meetings with the Becontree group, an online viewing platform, LT TV, walks, talks and online reading group meetings as well as an exhibition at RIBA London and across Becontree’s public realm.

 The White House programme supports artists to collaborate with young people accessing social care services within the borough through a major partnership with New Town Culture, a pioneering programme of artistic and cultural activity taking place in adult and children’s social care led by the London Borough of Barking and Dagenham.

-Artist Katie Schwab is exploring overlooked histories of industrial, domestic and material culture in Dagenham, developing a new collection of functional textiles inspired by materials that have been cut out or ‘leftover’, being developed in collaboration with local manufacturers and makers for use at The White House and in other domestic spaces, creating material connections between homes across Becontree.These commissions are all produced and curated by Create London, working with and supported by the London Borough and Barking and Dagenham (LBBD) and RIBA.
+Artist Katie Schwab explored overlooked histories of industrial, domestic and material culture in Dagenham, developing a new collection of functional textiles inspired by materials that have been cut out or ‘leftover’, being developed in collaboration with local manufacturers and makers for use at The White House and in other domestic spaces, creating material connections between homes across Becontree.These commissions are all produced and curated by Create London, working with and supported by the London Borough and Barking and Dagenham (LBBD) and RIBA.
 The programme is funded through the National Lottery Heritage Fund and LBBD, with additional support from the Marchus Trust, and delivered through a range of institutional and locally-based partnerships.
 A range of other organisations are involved in activities to mark the centenary of the estate.
 Details about the full Becontree centenary programme as well as information regarding the borough’s ongoing plans to improve and invest in the estate can also be found at www.becontreeforever.uk